Content Management Systems for Multi-Language Sites

 While proper translation is crucial, a localization-ready CMS is critical due to the wide range of cultural and language variances.

 In addition, a localization-ready CMS ensures that language is dealt with appropriately and doesn't interfere with the content layout or content delivery.
+You can also give your customer base the options to switch languages in the navigation using a dropdown menu.

 There must be support within the admin to recognize that the headless APIs can return information in a different language.